 Based on the analysis and the findings, it can be concluded that, the level of knowledge of smallholders in financial technologies is low.
 Majority of the farmers know and use mobile money platforms more as compared to other technologies where farmers have little or no idea.
 Smallholder farmers who use the mobile money also seldom use the technology in their farm business.
 Only a small number of farmers use mobile money for purchasing inputs and pay labour as well as sometimes receive payment for produce.
-Also Looking at the factors that influence smallholder farmers adoption or use of financial technologies, it can also be concluded that major or significant factors that affect the use of the technologies include Level of education, Access to smart phones and devices, Cost of using technologies and Poor internet connection finally the impact of FinTech on smallholder farmers' productivity, it can be concluded from the findings that even though some of the farmers use mobile money in their business to either pay for inputs and labour or receive payments, the use of mobile money and for that matter financial technologies does not have a direct impact on smallholder farmers' current productivity though the productivity may be improved if the technologies are adopted and used by the farmers.
+Also Looking at the factors that influence smallholder farmers adoption or use of financial technologies, it can also be concluded that major or significant factors that affect the use of the technologies and Poor internet connection finally the impact of FinTech on smallholder farmers' productivity, it can be concluded from the findings that even though some of the farmers use mobile money in their business to either pay for inputs and labour or receive payments, the use of mobile money and for that matter financial technologies does not have a direct impact on smallholder farmers' current productivity though the productivity may be improved if the technologies are adopted and used by the farmers.